YannGarcia/repo/README.md

         - Microchip MCUs

 ## Setup development environment
-According to your OS (Linux based or MAC OX X) for cross-compiling or the board you are working on (Raspberry PI, BeagleBone, CHIP...), follow the stps below:
+According to your OS (Linux based or MAC OS X) for cross-compiling or the board you are working on (Raspberry PI, BeagleBone, CHIP...), follow the stps below:

     1. Update your own ~/.bash_profile to execute the development environment file

     ```bash
     if [ -f ~/devenv.bash ]
     then
 			. ~/devenv.bash
     fi
     ```

     2. Create a link from the correct bash profile located into repo/bash_profiles/devenv.bash.<os|board> to ~/devenv.bash (e.g. ln -s ~/repo/bash_profiles/devenv.bash.macosx ~/devenv.bash)
     NOTE if you want to use my .emacs setting file, back up yur own .emacs file first, then create asoft link on my .emacs file:

       ```bash
       mv .emacs ~/tmp/
 	    ln -sf ~/repo/emacs/.emacs ~/.emacs
       ```

     3. In your home directory, create the folders bin, lib, include, tmp